vipulnaik/working-drafts/bug-reports/peter-attia-benoit-arsenault-episode.md

 ## Automatic reply (both shown and sent via email to me)

+I got this reply on 2024-12-20 around 10:41 AM PST.
+The reply did *not* include a copy of my original message, so I'm glad I saved a copy before submitting.

 Thank you for taking the time to visit Peter Attia’s site.

 Unfortunately, due to the high volume of inquiries that Peter and his